aaronamoso/Finance-Splitter/LearningPath.md

 8. December 29, started doing the CSS for login and registration form...
 I noticed that when using the media query you would only need to change the padding, margin, and font-size.

+9. I finally got the registration and login to work.
+It is now showing data on MongoDB.
+Exciting stuff.
+Things I learned.
+    - ensure that the name attribute on html is present... in other words, the backend looks for these attributes.
+More like a bridge for the FE to BE.